-Specify the name of the file to check if you are using 'negociate'.
+Specify the name of the file to check if you are using 'negotiate' for the check type.

 Response Expected

 This is the response that must be received for the negotiate to be a success.
 The negotiate check succeed if the specified text (response) is found anywhere in the response from the web server when the file specified in the File to Check field is requested.